deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Adam did so.

-"I, Adam Miguel Angél Arés, do solemnly affirm that I will…" he checked the card "…will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I…will bear true faith and allegiance to the same; and that…" he checked the card again "and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to regulations and the, uh…the Uniform Code of Military Justice.
+"I, Adam Miguel Angél Arés, do solemnly affirm that I will..." he checked the card "...will support and defend the Constitution of the United States against all enemies, foreign and domestic; that I...will bear true faith and allegiance to the same; and that..." he checked the card again "and that I will obey the orders of the President of the United States and the orders of the officers appointed over me, according to regulations and the, uh...the Uniform Code of Military Justice.
 By my word am I bound."

 The officer extended a hand, smiling warmly.
 "Welcome to the Air Force, son."